-the rate of progress in the development of AGD20 and our other product candidates; the scope, progress, results and costs of non-clinical studies, preclinical development, laboratory testing and clinical trials for ADG20 and future product candidates and associated development programs; the extent to which we develop, in-license or acquire other product candidates and technologies in our pipeline; the scope, progress, results and costs as well as timing of process development and manufacturing scale-up and validation activities associated with ADG20 and our future product candidates and other programs as we advance them through preclinical and clinical development; the number and development requirements of product candidates that we may pursue; the costs, timing and outcome of regulatory review of our product candidates; our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; the timing and costs of securing sufficient capacity for commercial supply of our product candidates, or the raw material components thereof; the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval or EUA; the costs necessary to obtain regulatory approvals, if any, for products in the United States and other jurisdictions, and the costs of post-marketing studies that could be required by regulatory authorities in jurisdictions where approval is obtained; the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; the continuation of our existing licensing and collaboration arrangements and entry into new collaborations and licensing arrangements, if at all; the need and ability to hire additional research, clinical, development, scientific and manufacturing personnel; the costs we incur in maintaining business operations; the need to implement additional internal systems and infrastructure; the effect of competing technological, product and market developments; the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; the costs of operating as a public company; and the progression of the COVID-19 pandemic and emergence of potential outbreaks of other coronaviruses, including the impact of any business interruptions to our operations or to those of our contract manufacturers, suppliers or other vendors resulting from the COVID-19 pandemic or other similar public health crises.
+- the rate of progress in the development of adintrevimab and our other product candidates; - the scope, progress, results and costs of discovery, non-clinical studies, preclinical development, laboratory testing and clinical trials for adintrevimab and future product candidates and associated development programs; - the extent to which we develop, in-license or acquire other product candidates and technologies in our pipeline; - the scope, progress, results and costs of manufacturing and validation activities associated with adintrevimab and with the development and manufacturing of our future product candidates and other programs as we advance them through preclinical and clinical development; - the number and development requirements of product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the timing and costs of securing sufficient capacity for clinical and commercial supply of our potential future product candidates, or the raw material components thereof; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval or EUA; - the costs necessary to obtain regulatory approvals, if any, for products in the United States and other jurisdictions, and the costs of postmarketing studies that could be required by regulatory authorities in jurisdictions where approval is obtained; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the continuation of our existing licensing and collaboration arrangements and entry into new collaborations and licensing arrangements, if at all; - the need and ability to hire additional research, clinical, development, scientific and manufacturing personnel; - the costs we incur in maintaining business operations; - the need to implement additional internal systems and infrastructure; - the effect of competing technological, product and market developments; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs of operating as a public company; and - the progression of the COVID-19 pandemic and emergence of potential outbreaks of other coronaviruses, including the impact of any business interruptions to our operations or to those of our contract manufacturers, suppliers or other vendors resulting from the COVID-19 pandemic or other similar public health crises.

 We will require additional capital to achieve our business objectives.
 Additional funds may not be available on a timely basis, on favorable terms or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy.
 Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
-Further, our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+Further, our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, including higher inflation rates, changes in interest rates and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting, in part, from the ongoing COVID-19 pandemic.
 If we are unable to raise sufficient additional capital, we could be forced to curtail our planned operations and the pursuit of our growth strategy.